MaksKhan/TGT-hack/README.md

 # TGT-hack
 ## ⌛ Task
 Most of the hydrocarbons we extract from the ground.
 In the production of hydrocarbons, the appearance of sand is very dangerous because it can cause expensive repairs.
-In oreder to save company money and time, we had to classify audio data in oreder to find which recorded falling sand on the pipe.
+In order to save company money and time, we had to classify audio data in order to find which recorded sand falling on the pipe.

 💰 The first place prize was 150.000 rubles.
 Second and third got 100.000 and 50.000 rubles.